timjacksonm/Library/README.md

 - [✔️] Add a function that can take user's input and store a new book into an array.
 - [✔️] Write a function that loops through the array and displays each book on the page.
-- [✔️] Add a "New Book" button that brings up a form allowing users to input the details for the new book. ie autor, title, number of pages, whether it's been read or not.
+- [✔️] Add a "New Book" button that brings up a form allowing users to input the details for the new book. ie author, title, number of pages, whether it's been read or not.
 - [✔️] Add a button on each books display to remove the book from the library.
 - [✔️] Add a button on each books display to change its read status.